 “Not too much?”
 I murmur more to myself than to him.

 I rush out the door, grabbing my bike and pedaling as fast as I can go.
 The church bell strikes the hour.
-I’m desperately hoping it isn’t too late.
+I’m desperately hoping it is not too late.
 After it stops at four rings, I relax.
 The vibrating settles down.
 Only the purring continues.
 Max wakes up and growls at me as I flop on my own bed.
 I laugh at how exciting cheating is.
 I fall asleep before thinking about walking Winston

 “How come you left?” he asks.